Theft in Texas | Advice from a Fort Worth Theft Lawyer

 Can I get my theft case dismissed? | Fort Worth Theft Lawyer

-One of the most commons questions we get from someone who has been arrested for a theft charge is whether the case can be dismissed.
-Our goals for first-time offenders is to not only seek the best outcome but to find an outcome where even the arrest can be expunged off the person’s record.
+One of the most commons questions our lawyers get from someone who has been arrested for a theft charge is whether the case can be dismissed.
+As defense attorneys, our goal for first-time offenders is to not only seek the best outcome but to find an outcome where even the arrest can be expunged off the person’s record.
 This may be achieved through certain reductions, diversion programs, or through dismissals.

 Our attorneys have had over 100 theft cases dismissed.